dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 We will use WireShark app to monitor traffic.
 Go to https://www.wireshark.org/ to download and install it.
 Follow the installation wizard.

 Change the android device proxy to your IP address.
-To do so, in your Android device go to Settings->Cellur Networks->Access Point Names->Select the APN->Change Proxy to your device IPv4 address and PORT to 8888.
+To do so, in your Android device go to Settings->Cellular Networks->Access Point Names->Select the APN->Change Proxy to your device IPv4 address and PORT to 8888.
 Save the changes.
-To get your IP address, start your terminal and type IPCONFIG.
+To get your IP address, start your terminal/command prompt and type IPCONFIG.

 Run WireShark application and select your internet mode and look for your IPv4 address and corresponding info, we see that the username and password is available.